April 28, 2011

 of the baseball field and then the Cubs

-The owner of the Chicago Federals and the baseball park was a restaurant chain owner named Charles Weeghman
+The chief owner of the Chicago Federals and the baseball park was a restaurant chain owner named Charles Weeghman

 an excerpt below